Sperry Chalet

 If your preference is to sleep under the stars, backpackers have a couple of options in the area.
 Near the Chalet is a backcountry campground with four individual campsites.
 Three miles further up trail, at Lake Ellen Wilson, is another campground containing four sites.

 Both the chalet and glacier were named for Dr. Lyman B. Sperry of Oberlin College, who scouted for "scenic attractions" on behalf of the Great Northern Railway.
 Sperry was the leader of the first party to reach the glacier in 1895.
 He also oversaw the construction of the trail that provided access to the glacier from the Lake McDonald Lodge.
 Dr. Sperry's trail, constructed in 1902 and 1903 by college boys from Minnesota, was likely the first organized trail-building effort in the park.
 Sperry's motivation for building the trail came from his thought that by providing access to the most beautiful portions of Glacier's backcountry, more people would have the opportunity to see the wonders of the area, and thus increase the probability of preserving it as a national park.
-My book, Ramble On (a history of hiking), contains much more information on trail development in Glacier, as well as other anecdotal stories from the early years of the park.
+Ramble On discusses the fascinating story of why Glacier's extensive trail system was developed during the park's early years in much more detail.